devangmaniar/Google_GenAI_Leadership_Cert/README.md

 What is Model Management or Model Monitoring?
 •	MANAGING and MONITORING your models over time so the model stays accurate and effective as data changes over time.
 •	Data changes over time (aka ‘data drift’), so your trained model must be RE-TRAINED or FINE-TUNED over time with updates.

+# SECTION 2: Google Cloud GenAI Offerings (35% of EXAM)

+---

+## Google GenAI Ecosystem

+### What is Google’s GenAI EcosYSTEM?
+- Google’s GenAI ecosystem is a **comprehensive suite** of models, platforms, tools, infrastructure, and integrations.
+- It helps users—**from developers to enterprises**—build, scale, and responsibly deploy generative AI solutions.

+---

+### How can BUSINESS LEVERAGE GenAI ECOSYSTEM?
+Businesses can leverage Google’s ecosystem in **4 key ways**:

+1. **Individual Productivity and Efficiency**
+   - Use existing Google tools such as **Google Search, Gemini for Google Workspace, Gemini App, Gemini for Google Cloud**.

+2. **Continuous Improvement**
+   - Stay up-to-date on **Security Enhancements, Performance Enhancements, and new feature updates**.
+   - Google helps businesses stay current with the latest advancements.

+3. **Responsible AI**
+   - Use GenAI **responsibly, ethically, and securely**, which is critical for all organizations.

+4. **Enterprise Ready**
+   - Build GenAI for enterprise with focus on **security, data governance, compliance certifications, and more**.
+   - Leverage solutions like **Vertex AI, Google Cloud Security Infrastructure, Compliance Certifications**.

+---

+## Google Cloud

+### What is Google?
+- Google is an **AI FIRST COMPANY**.
+- GenAI Tools are **integrated across Google’s ecosystem**.

+---

+### What is GOOGLE CLOUD?
+- Google Cloud = **PLATFORM + INFRASTRUCTURE** layer that powers Generative AI solutions.
+- Provides Google’s **best AI models, tools, and enterprise-grade infrastructure**.
+- Designed to be **ENTERPRISE READY** → emphasizes:
+  - **Security**
+  - **Privacy**
+  - **Reliability**
+  - **Scalability** (especially important for industries like financial services)

+- Includes **robust security measures** and **data privacy controls** (e.g., IAM, governance tools).
+- Offers **tools, models, data services, and infrastructure** for GenAI (ex: Google Search, Gmail, Maps, Photos, Assistant, YouTube).

+---

+### What are KEY BENEFITS of Google Cloud?
+- **Openness and Flexibility** → allows use of various models and technologies (first-party + open-source).
+- Enables **business scalability and adaptability** through an open ecosystem.
+- Wide range of **applications**: foundational models to advanced infrastructure.
+- Integration of **model capabilities, hardware options, and platform services** → enables partners to deliver **efficient, effective AI offerings**.

+---

+### What is Google Cloud’s OPEN APPROACH to AI?
+- Provides **flexibility and choice** in AI development.
+- Supports **open-source models and tools**, avoiding vendor lock-in.
+- Emphasizes **interoperability** with open frameworks.
+- Promotes an **open AI ecosystem**, enabling businesses to run and adapt open-source models.

+---

+### What does GOOGLE CLOUD offer?
+1. **Low-Code / No-Code Tools** → For non-developers to build AI apps without heavy coding.
+2. **APIs** → For developers to easily integrate AI features into applications.
+3. **Pre-Trained Models / Pre-built APIs** → Ready-to-use AI models, no need to build from scratch.

+---